dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-result-item.md

 **Return Value**

-If true, the barcode is mirrored.
-Otherwise, the barcode isn't mirrored.
+A `BOOL` value describing whether the barcode is mirrored or not.